-Whenever you publish a new post or make edits to your existing ones, WordPress will send a notification (called a ping) to the services on your ping list to let them know about your new (or updated) post.
+Whenever you publish a new post or make edits to your existing ones, WordPress will send a notification (called a ping) to the services on your ping list to let them know about your new or updated post.
 It’s been a good way to get the word out about your blog.

 If you search on “WordPress Ping List” you will find a lot of lists you can use.
 Even the WordPress codex has a pointer to an article with an extensive list.
 So we all thought it was good idea to add more (a lot more) services to the list in your WordPress writing settings.

-So here’s the new WordPress Ping List:
+So here’s my new WordPress Ping List:

-Yes, that’s it.
-Instead of 131 services I now have three.
+three two.
 And quite frankly, having your XML sitemap in place and submitted to Google is way more important than having a more complete ping list with a couple of extra services that might get turned off tomorrow.
 It’s a reflection on how much things have changed in Google-land to see these previously useful tactics turn into bombs (blog carnivals anyone?) that you now have to fix.